thycotic/ss-docs/admin/import-export-settings/index.md

 To update RDPProxyRecordVideo or RDPProxyRecordKeyStrokes - RDP Proxy must be enabled

+### SAML

-**SAML** - These settings correspond to the SAML tab on the Configuration SAML page.
+- These settings correspond to the SAML tab on the Configuration SAML page.
 To insert a new Identity Provider, in the same instance the export file came from, the IdentityProviderId must be set to 0, otherwise it will treat it as an update (see External Instance Id).
 The Identity Provider Name cannot match another already in the database.

+### Licenses

-**Licenses** - These settings correspond to the Licenses listed on the Licenses page.
+ - These settings correspond to the Licenses listed on the Licenses page.

+### SSH Commands

-**SSH Commands** - These settings correspond to the SSH Command Restrictions, the SSH Commands, Allowed Command Menus and Blocked Command Lists.
+ - These settings correspond to the SSH Command Restrictions, the SSH Commands, Allowed Command Menus and Blocked Command Lists.

 ## Export JSON File

-**External Instance Id**
+### External Instance Id

 This corresponds to the instance the settings were exported from.
 If you change this id, then it will assume the export came from another database and will insert new records for the Ticket System or SAML (Identity Providers) categories.
 To add a new record in the same instance, set the id to 0 and it will be treated as a new item. (ex.
 TicketSystemId or IdentityProviderId)

-**Configuration Version**
+### Configuration Version

 This is the configuration version the settings were exported from.
 In there future when other settings are added, it will allow Secret Server to determine which settings are available and which are not in the database.